 We took our trip to Disney during the cold Midwestern winter months, and it was a trip I’ll never forget.
 You never forget your first trip to Disney, but you really never forget it when it took the hearts of thousands of strangers to get you there.
 It was a trip, a memory, a holiday season that would not have been possible had it not been for that letter, and that Christmas wish.
 (The pic you see here is my brother Joey and me, a few years before our Holiday Wish was granted.)

-To those of you who write letters on behalf of your friends, neighbors, coworkers, and family—to those who have donated in the past and continue to support Holiday Wish—it’s my hope that you know just how much it means to the families who receive the wishes.
+To those of you who write letters on behalf of your friends, neighbors, coworkers, and family—to those who have donated in the past and continue to support Holiday Wish—it’s my wish that you know just how much it means to the families who receive the wishes.
 Your generosity creates a world of difference for families who need it, and it has the opportunity to inspire for a lifetime.
-It’s been over 20 years since my family’s Holiday Wish was granted, and it continues to keep my spirit alive during the holidays.
+It’s been 25 years since my family’s Holiday Wish was granted, and it continues to keep my spirit alive during the holidays.